 The author realized this quickly.

-There was a time when Netflix was selling DVDs using both rental as well as a subscription model.
+There was a time when Netflix was selling DVDs using both rentals and subscription models.

 This created confusion: